-We’re very pleased to inform you that we are changing our phone app.
-The new app is called Updat-ed and will make connecting with you so much more convenient.
+We’re very pleased to inform you that we have changed our phone app.
+The app is called Updat-ed and will make connecting with you so much more convenient.

 To download the app just visit the App Store for iPhones or Google Play for Androids.
 Search for Updat-ed by sponsor-ed and from the menu select our school.